Three Interlockers Along the Galveston Island Causeway

 Point on the mainland end of the causeway.
 It was commissioned for operation on

-transferred to Tower 97.
+relocated to Tower 97.
 Virginia Point dates back to at least 1840 when a

 community was organized at the site of a ferry operation.
 Virginia Point was